kyberdrb/Windows_tutorials/Windows_and_Office_as_a_Precious_Gift/Universal_clean_offline_Microsoft_Windows_and_Microsoft_Office_activation_procedure_with_KMS_server_in_a_local_Docker_container.md

 1. Set WSL 2 as your default version.
 Open PowerShell and run this command to set WSL 2 as the default version when installing a next Linux distributions

         wsl --set-default-version 2

+    If you get an error message saying

+        Please enable the Virtual Machine Platform Windows feature and ensure virtualization is enabled in the BIOS.
+For information please visit https://aka.ms/wsl2-install

+    go back to the previous step about installing Windows features and repeat this step.

 3. Reboot
 4. Reset network interfaces.
 Go to `Settings > Network & internet > Advanced network settings` and click on `Network reset`.
 If you have any networks you forgot credentials to, make sure you backup all configuration for the (wireless) network adapter.
 After the reset the Windows needs a restart.